-people, terms, and concepts: Classical/historical landscape, Picturesque landscape, Sublime landscape, Hudson River School, pastoral, Pantheism, the Argument from Design
+people, terms, and concepts: Classical/historical landscape, picturesque landscape, sublime landscape, allegorical mode vs. naturalistic mode, Hudson River School, pastoral, Pantheism, the Argument from Design .

 In examining the Hudson River School of landscape painters, we looked at three different ‘types’ of landscape and a number of different factors that made landscape painting perhaps the most important genre of art in mid-nineteenth century America, despite its relatively low place on the hierarchy of the genres.